 - Or check out winter tours of Iceland for your chance to see the northern lights

 HOW TO GET TO ICELAND

-The main gateway in Iceland is the Keflavík International Airport (KEF), about 50 minutes from Reykjavik.
+The main gateway in Iceland is the Keflavík International Airport (KEF), located about 50 minutes from Reykjavík.
 Flight times are approximately 3 hours from London and 5 hours from New York.
-Icelandair operates direct flights from several European and North American cities and budget carrier Wow Air also offers many European routes, particularly in summer.
+Icelandair operates direct flights from numerous European and North American cities.
+And you'll find many other international airlines with flights to Iceland.